mpasovic/majapasovic.org/_posts/2012-06-24-disability-and-humor.md

 published: true
 ---

 <span class="versal l9">L</span>aughter and humor are almost never attributed to people with disabilities.
 There is a misguided notion that people with disabilities are unable/refuse to use humor, because of their condition.
-It is only in the last few years that we saw a  disabled stand-up comedians, Maysoon Zayid in
+However, with the outbreak of stand-up comedy, this view has now gradually shifted to  disabled stand-up comedians, Maysoon Zayid in
 particular, I reflected on the benefits of humor for our bodies and minds, and the ways disability can be used as a tool for performance.
 Through the example of Zayid, an American-Palestinian stand-up comedian,